back

 The neuroscience worth grounding here.
 Sharp-wave ripples (SWRs) are short, high-frequency (≈150–250 Hz) oscillations in the CA1 region of the hippocampus, characterized in detail by Buzsáki and colleagues over four decades and reviewed in Buzsáki 2015.
 Wilson and McNaughton 1994 showed that place-cell sequences active during a maze-traversal task reactivate during subsequent sleep, at compressed timescales, in the same temporal order as the original experience.
 Diba and Buzsáki 2007 extended this finding to reverse replay during awake immobility, and Karlsson and Frank 2009 demonstrated that even remote experiences — places the animal had not visited recently — reactivate during awake SWRs.
 The consistent finding across these studies is that hippocampal replay during quiet states is causally implicated in memory consolidation and the gradual integration of episodic detail into cortical semantic memory.
 McClelland, McNaughton, and O'Reilly 1995 formalized this in their Complementary Learning Systems theory: a fast, sparse hippocampal store interleaves new experiences during quiet hours into a slow, distributed cortical store, balancing rapid acquisition against catastrophic interference.

 Replay is one of the few mechanisms that survived the move from biological neural systems into artificial ones essentially unchanged.
 Lin 1992 introduced experience replay in reinforcement learning: store past transitions in a buffer, revisit them during training.
 Mnih et al. 2015 — the Deep Q-Network paper that first achieved human-level play on Atari — attributed much of DQN's sample efficiency and stability to its experience replay buffer, sampling mini-batches uniformly from past transitions to break the harmful correlation between sequential samples.
-Schaul et al. 2016 extended this with prioritized experience replay, sampling buffer entries proportionally to their TD-error so that the most surprising transitions are revisited more often. brainctl's NREM phase sits in this lineage: rather than uniform sampling (Lin / Mnih) or TD-error-proportional sampling (Schaul), it replays the top-K most-recalled active memories — closer to deterministic high-value replay than to stochastic prioritized replay, but in the same family.
-The function is the same: revisit the experiences that are most likely to matter.
+Schaul et al. 2016 extended this with prioritized experience replay, sampling buffer entries proportionally to their TD-error so that the most surprising transitions are revisited more often. brainctl's replay phase sits in this lineage: rather than uniform sampling (Lin / Mnih) or TD-error-proportional sampling (Schaul), it replays entity-clustered, salience-weighted candidates — closer to content-aware prioritized replay than to stochastic sampling, but in the same family.

 proactive interference gate